A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Discussion

 \section{Discussion}

 The application of modern seismic inversion tools to field data has been curbed by the need for tremendous computational resources, which are required for wave simulations on extremely large 3D grids.
-Moreover, classical acoustic models are gradually being discarded in favor of pseudo-acoustic or elastic simulators to account for anisotropic phenomena in field data.
+Moreover, classical acoustic models are being discarded in favor of pseudo-acoustic (now standard in industrial imaging) or elastic simulators to account for anisotropic phenomena in field data.
 Less simplistic modeling inevitably adds to the computational complexity of the problem.
-Be that as it may, the oil and gas industry manages to employ FWI almost on a routinely basis, thanks to efficient time-domain simulators, and its business value is starting to be acknowledged.
+Be that as it may, the oil and gas industry manages to employ FWI on a routine basis, thanks to efficient time-domain simulators, and its business value is widely acknowledged.
 Unfortunately, the success of FWI is highly dependent on a lengthy preprocessing phase aimed at the retrieval of a kinematically accurate background and starting guess for seismic inversion.

-The main objective of this work is to dispense of the need for accurate velocity models in seismic inversion.
+The main objective of this work is to dispense with the need for accurate initial velocity models in seismic inversion.
 Despite the fact that many solutions exist focusing on robustness with respect to local minima, they do not scale efficiently with grid size and are not relevant for real-world applications.
 One such example is WRI.
-WRI is, nonetheless, an attractive method that is not only robust with respect to the starting guess, but also has the potential to handle inexact physical assumptions.
+WRI is, nonetheless, an attractive method that is not only robust with respect to the starting guess, but also has the potential to handle moderate inaccuracies in some of the physical parameters that are typically kept fixed during inversion.
 Indeed, WRI hinges on a relaxed wave equation, whose solution, however, can only be approximated iteratively in 3D with considerable computational costs.